Skip to main content

 Manage Data

-The source table shows the local records created while adding data.
+The source table in the Data tab shows the local records created while adding data.

 ColumnWhat it shows